vlad-ds/whisperbot/README.md

 Send voice messages to WhisperBot and it will transcribe them for you.
 It works really well.

-WhisperBot uses the `transcribe` endpoint.
+WhisperBot can use two modes:

+* The `transcribe` endpoint, which accurately transcribes the message in its original language.
+* The `translate` endpoint, which translates the message to English regardless of the language.

+Use `/mode transcribe` or `/mode translate` to switch between the two modes.

 Whisper will identify the language of your voice message and transcribe it accurately into that language.

 Use cases: